geostanley/advent_for_code/README.md

 # advent_for_code

-My solutions to various advent for code challenges
+My solutions to some of 2020's Advent of Code challenges.
+Some I have designed to be efficient, others for visualisations etc.